 Independent contractor tax deductions

 Your freelance business has a very special power.
 It can turn most things that it touches into a tax deduction.
 Pretty cool trick, huh?
 Let’s see how it’s done.

 Solo businesses may not have all of the same trappings as their small business and corporate peers.
 However, you still need your workspace to serve the core functions of an office.

 • Office supplies

 • The approximated electricity used to power your work space*

-You also have expenses that are unique to your profession — be it consulting, engineering, design, writing or any art form.
+You also have expenses unique to your freelance work, be it consulting, engineering, design, writing or art.
 Susan Lee of Freelance Taxation wrote up an incredibly useful guide that outlines potential tax deductibles specific to several distinct freelance fields.

-While it would be a bit of a stretch to call your health an “operating expense,” (it’s certainly a bad pun . . .) it doesn’t matter — your health insurance premiums are 100% tax deductible!
+While it would be a bit of a stretch to call your health an “operating expense,” it doesn’t matter — your health insurance premiums are 100 percent tax deductible!